Brass band sections in the United Kingdom

-There are five main brass band sections in the United Kingdom: Championship, First, Second, Third, and Fourth.
-Sometimes, a Youth section is also used, but this is not graded.
+As part of the British brass band tradition of contesting, bands are split into five main brass band sections in the United Kingdom.
+These are the Championship, First, Second, Third, and Fourth sections.
+In some contests, a Youth section is also used, but this is not graded.
+The adjudicator for qualifying contests sits enclosed and unable to see the bands as they play, and then judges them on various points, one of which is interpretation.

 Championship section

-This is the section containing the very best bands in the United Kingdom who compete in the Open and National Brass Band Championships, established in 1853 and 1860 respectively.
+This is the section containing the very best bands in the United Kingdom.
 Bands such as Cory Band, Black Dyke, Brighouse and Rastrick, Fairey and Grimethorpe are placed in here.
 A few of these have professional or semi-professional players, but the contest has always been designed towards amateur musicians.

+Many of these bands also compete in the British Open Brass Band Championships, established in 1853, and become representatives of their nations in the European Brass Band Championships.

 The test pieces set for or commissioned by this section are extremely difficult and use complicated musical conventions and techniques to challenge the musicians.
-Music composed for this section in recent years has included "Eden" by John Pickard and "Montreux Wind Dances" by Carl Rütti.

-There are a range of different competitions for this section from the Regional Qualifying Contests (also known as "Areas") to the European Brass Band Championships.

-The top ten bands in the Championship section (ordered by Band Supplies / British Bandsman / 4barsrest.com Ranking, as of 5 June 2022) are;
+The top ten bands in the Championship section (ordered by Band Supplies / British Bandsman / 4barsrest.com Ranking, as at October 2024) are:

 First, Second, and Third sections

-The First section is the next section down from the Championship section, and although the contest music is not as challenging, it is still quite difficult to play.
 The degree of difficulty of the music used in competitions is progressively less for each section.
 Many individual players in the First section can match the virtuosity of Championship section players, and the gap between the two sections is always hotly contested, as indeed it is between Second and First.
 Very often the only reason a band from the top of one section does not successfully migrate up to the next section lies in their interpretation of a test piece at a contest, where their fate lies in the hands of an adjudicator.
-The adjudicator sits enclosed and unable to see the bands as they play, and then judges them on various points, one of which is interpretation.
 In the past, deportment was one of the judgeable factors, but this is no longer part of contest judgement.
 On many occasions success or failure will depend on very small matters or mistakes, and this closeness between bands often increases in the higher sections.

 Although many of the players at the top are truly virtuoso musicians, outside the genre they are seldom well known.
 All are amateurs (players pay for the privilege of being allowed to play with a band), and every player knows that if his or her musicianship is not up to standard, there are other musicians trying for their seat (their place in the band).
 This means that player rivalry exists even within an individual band.